-I) Recharge Criteria
+F) Recharge Criteria

-- 1. Annual groundwater recharge rates shall be maintained, by promoting infiltration and recharge through the use of structural and non-structural methods to the maximum extent practicable.
-At a minimum, annual recharge from the post-development site shall equal the annual recharge from predevelopment site conditions. - 2.
+- Annual groundwater recharge rates shall be maintained, by promoting infiltration and recharge through the use of structural and non-structural methods to the maximum extent practicable.
+At a minimum, annual recharge from the post-development site shall equal the annual recharge from pre-development site conditions. - 2.
 The stormwater runoff volume to be recharged to groundwater shall be determined using the methods prescribed in the latest version of the Massachusetts DEP Stormwater Management Handbooks.
-The recharge requirements shall apply to all activities within the jurisdiction of this Bylaw except as noted, and unless specifically waived by the Conservation Commission.
-There is a risk that infiltrating the required recharge volume may cause or contribute to groundwater contamination.
-The recharge criterion is not required for any portion of a site designated as a land use with higher potential pollutant loads (see Section 7.K of these Regulations) and refer to the MA Stormwater Handbook, Standard 3 for additional requirements.
+The recharge requirements shall apply to all activities within the jurisdiction of this By-law except as noted, and unless specifically waived by the Conservation Commission.
+The recharge criterion is not required for any portion of a site designated as a land use with higher potential pollutant loads (see Section 7.H of these Regulations).
 In addition, the Conservation Commission may relax or eliminate the recharge requirement at its discretion, if the site is situated on unsuitable soils or is in a redevelopment area with documentation of prior contaminated soils.

-J) Sensitive Areas
+G) Sensitive Areas